-Example: A Russian national holding a single entry visa issued by the Italian consulate in Moscow arrives at Brussels airport (Belgium) and has no proof of a connecting flight from Brussels to an Italian airport or a solid explanation justifying his being there.
+Example: A Russian national holding a single entry visa issued by the Italian consulate in Moscow arrives at Brussels airport (Belgium) and has no proof of a connecting flight from Brussels to an Italian airport.

 It may be assumed that this visa was fraudulently obtained and the Belgian authorities should annul the visa and inform the Italian authorities of this.